Ask the Expert: Randi Merritt, Finance and Accounting

 Ready to hire finance and accounting talent for your team?

 Need qualified finance and accounting candidates to add to your team?
 Addison Group can help.
 For more than 20 years, we’ve focused on quality, not quotas.
 We place qualified finance and accounting talent to help move your business forward.
-Let’s talk about how we can help filling your open positions.
+Let’s talk about how we can help fill your open positions.